 If you’re feeling adventurous, give it a spin.
 You can't grasp how slick Deepin is until you run it on your PC.
 Fortunately, it’s available in English and 31 other languages.
 Just have a try!

 It can be said that Deepin's every element is thoughtfully designed, up to and including the wallpaper chooser, even Deepin’s system monitor app is gorgeous.
-The system monitor is shown like the following picture:

 To evaluate a PC's performance, you need to conduct a computer performance test.
 This article will show you how to perform computer performance test Windows 10.